From navigating your career and dating life in early adulthood.

 We understand the unique experience of womanhood.
 From navigating early adulthood, to the perinatal and postpartum period, to motherhood and beyond, we are highly specialized in integrating evidence-based approaches to mental health care with a deep understanding of female neurobiology, child development, and attachment and responsive parenting philosophies.

 Dr. Levine previously served as the Assistant Director of Cognitive Therapy for Women, providing clinical group supervision to their team of postdoctoral fellows.
-Dr. Levine has also served as an Adjunct Professor at Fordham University in their Graduate School of Education at Fordham University, where she trained masters and doctoral level students.
+Dr. Levine has also served as an Adjunct Professor at Fordham University in their Graduate School of Education, where she trained masters and doctoral level students.
 Dr. Levine has experience working in diverse clinical settings, including the Child, Adolescent and Adult outpatient clinics at Mount Sinai Beth Israel Hospital in New York City, as well as community mental health clinics, college counseling centers, and private practice.

 Prior to joining Perennial Wellness, Erin served as a Clinical Social Worker at the Rebecca School, a therapeutic day school in New York City for children and adolescents with Autism and other developmental disabilities.
 In this role, Erin provided evidence-based interventions in her work with children and adolescents who had difficulties communicating and relating.
 In addition, she provided clinical intervention and coaching for parents navigating the multifaceted demands of raising a child with neurodiversity.
 Erin has advanced training in DIRFloortime®, a deeply effective model for promoting growth and connection in a respectful and meaningful way for young children.